levand/quiescent/docs.md

 ### Creating (virtual) DOM elements

-ReactJS provides a full complement of components which correspond to actual DOM elements.
+ReactJS provides a full complement of React Element constructors which correspond to the basic set of HTML DOM nodes.
 Quiescent provides wrappers around each of these that allow more idiomatic use from ClojureScript.
 Specifically, the Quiescent wrappers allow you to use a ClojureScript map as the element's properties value instead of a JavaScript object (though you can still use a JS object if you want.)

 Within the `quiescent.dom` namespace, the component constructor names match HTML element names.

-The arguments for all component constructor functions are the same: a properties map/object, and any child components.
+The arguments for all DOM element constructor functions are the same: a properties map/object, and any child components.

 Some examples: